bluesky-social/atproto/packages/lexicon/DESIGN.md

 >
 > In draft 1, I made a strong effort to build an RDF-based approach to schemas.
 This got almost exactly the response I expected: some people loved it, some people didn't care, and some people would have preferred that I hadn't.
 One of the most frequent questions I got from the latter two camps was "Why bother with RDF?" and generally my response was "because it might be useful eventually."
 In truth, however, I spent a disproportionate amount of time making the spec work with RDF for very little practical gain.
 >
 > As I started draft 2, I decided not to continue maintaining the RDF-oriented design, if just to reduce the complexity of an already complex idea-space.
-I remain open to arguments in its favor and to the possibility that the final design can adopt RDF, but for now I need to eject that priority so that I can focus on the practical needs of ADX.
+I remain open to arguments in its favor and to the possibility that the final design can adopt RDF, but for now I need to eject that priority so that I can focus on the practical needs of ATP.

 ---

 ## Overview

-### ADX at a glance
+### ATP at a glance

-ADX is a federated network for public social broadcast.
+ATP is a federated network for public social broadcast.
 Think: Twitter, Medium, Podcasts, YouTube, and so on.

-ADX syncs "repositories" of user data.
+ATP syncs "repositories" of user data.
 These are similar to Git repos in a way; the records get committed and assembled into a hash-tree.
 The commits are then signed by the owning user and synced to anyone interested.

 All repositories are identified by a [DID](https://w3c.github.io/did-core/).
 The DID resolves to a public key which signs the repo data.
 Users also have "usernames" which are domain names -- so I'll probably be `@pfrazee.com`!